-2.4 Removable HDD Kit Option
+2.4 Removable HDD kit option

-The Fiery server supports a Removable Hard Disk Drive option kit for increased security.
+The Fiery server supports a removable HDD option kit for increased security.
 This kit allows the user to lock the server drive(s) into the system for normal operation and to remove the drives to a secure location after powering down the server.

-2.4.1 For External Servers
+2.4.1 For external servers

-Fiery servers support a Removable Hard Disk Drive option kit.
-Whether this option kit is available for a specific Fiery product depends on the terms of EFI's development and distribution agreements with its individual OEM partners.
+Fiery servers support a removable HDD option kit.
+Whether this option kit is available for a specific Fiery product depends on the terms of EFI's development and distribution agreements with its individual Fiery partners.

-2.4.2 For Embedded Servers
+2.4.2 For Fiery XB servers